"I Hear Music in the Rhythmn of the City"

 Contemporary music is something you are interested in?
 Why is it so important for you?

 The fundamental elements of the music making apply equally in contemporary all classical music.
 Every form of art has the task of telling a story.
 As classical music has a strong and long performance history, people have clear opinions and expectations.
 Contemporary music is new and open to interpretation.
 This allows the artist more creativity and freedom in execution.
-You just have to remember that contemporary music like classical or any art form requires a shared understanding and commitment to musical details and of course still to a good tone and beauty of sound.
+You just have to remember that contemporary music like classical or any art form requires a shared understanding and commitment to musical details and of course always good tone and beauty of sound.

 You work for the British and International Federation of Festivals.
 What does your work involve?